A recipe for when you’re craving a little nostalgia

 How I made it (but feel free to do it your way; trust your gut)

-✦ Start by chopping the celery, carrot and onion
+✦ Started by chopping the celery, carrot and onion.

-✦ Warm the olive oil and sauté the onion first
+✦ I warmed the olive oil and started to sauté the onion first

-✦ Once the alcohol has cooked off, stir in the tomato pulp.
+✦ Once the alcohol was cooked off, I stirred in the tomato pulp.

-Now sit back and relax.
-Let the sauce simmer gently for at least 2 hours.
+And then it was time to sit back and relax.
+I let the sauce simmer gently for at least 2 hours.

 We all learn cooking in our own way.
 From our mothers, our grandfathers, a holiday abroad or a happy accident at home.
 These moments shape your taste, the ingredients shape your style.
 But taste and style are not fixed; they move along with the rhythm of your life.